Bayesian Multivariate Sparse Functional Principal Components Analysis: SUPPLEMENTARY MATERIAL

 where $\mathbf{R}(\cdot)$ refers to the matrix rank and $\mathbf{P}_\alpha$ is the penalty matrix described in Supplement Section~\ref{supp:penalties}.

-\subsection{FPC Spline Weight Priors}
+\subsubsection{FPC Spline Weight Priors}

 MSFAST uses the same smoothing procedure to define the prior belief about each function $\phi_k^{(p)}(t)$, placing a quadratic penalty on the corresponding spline coefficients $\psi_k^{(p)}$.
-This implies the following definition of $f(\psi_k^{(p)})$, up to normalizing constant:
+This implies the following definition of the conditional FPC prior $f(\psi_k^{(p)}|h_k)$, up to normalizing constant:

 where again $\mathbf{R}(\cdot)$ is the rank of the argument matrix and $\mathbf{P}_\alpha$ is the penalty matrix corresponding to the chosen orthogonal spline basis.